|MP 8.01.46||Intensity Modulated Radiotherapy of the Breast and Lung|

-Intensity-modulated radiation therapy (IMRT) may be considered medically necessary as a technique to deliver whole breast irradiation in patients receiving treatment for left-sided breast cancer after breast-conserving surgery when all the following conditions have been met:
+Intensity-modulated radiotherapy (IMRT) may be considered medically necessary as a technique to deliver whole-breast irradiation in patients receiving treatment for left-sided breast cancer after breast-conserving surgery when all the following conditions have been met:

 - Significant cardiac radiation exposure cannot be avoided using alternative radiation techniques

 - IMRT dosimetry demonstrates significantly reduced cardiac target volume radiation exposure.
-(See Policy Guidelines.)
+(See Policy Guidelines section.)

 - Radiation therapy is being given with curative intent

 - 3D conformal will expose >35% of normal lung tissue to more than 20 Gy dose-volume (V20)

 - IMRT dosimetry demonstrates reduction in the V20 to at least 10% below the V20 that is achieved with the 3D plan (eg, from 40% down to 30% or lower)